Gardiner Brothers: Professional career

-In their professional Irish dancing careers, the brothers have toured across the world and have performed on 4 different continents.
-They perform as a duo and also as part of touring companies including Riverdance, The Kilfenora Ceili Band, Fusion Fighters and Trad on the Prom.
+In their professional careers, they have toured across the world and have performed on 4 continents.
+They perform as a duo and as part of touring companies including Riverdance, The Kilfenora Ceili Band, Fusion Fighters and Trad on the Prom.
 Michael and Matthew were both a part of Riverdance's 25th anniversary tour and feature in the Riverdance 25 movie.
 Michael featured as a member of the Riverdance cast that performed in Radio City Music Hall from March 10–14, 2020.
 He also appeared with the cast on NBCs Today Show.
 Matthew featured as a member of the Riverdance cast in the 3 Arena in Dublin from February 6–9, 2020.

 The brothers have had numerous appearances on television.
 Their first big appearance was when they performed on The Late Late Toy Show in 2011.
-The have also appeared on The Late Late Show with Riverdance, Fusion Fighters and The Kilfenora Ceili Band.
+They have also appeared on The Late Late Show with Riverdance, Fusion Fighters and The Kilfenora Ceili Band.
 In 2020, they appeared on Home and Family on the Hallmark Channel, RTE Today Show and RTE Nationwide.

 Michael and Matthew have become known for their choreography.
 They choreograph and teach for the Hession School of Irish Dance and at the Fusion Fighters annual Irish dance camp.
 Michael choreographed with the Trinity Irish Dance Company in Chicago in 2016 and 2018 and together they were a part of the choreography team on a piece performed for Pope Francis' visit to Ireland in 2018.
 They are both instructors at the Riverdance Summer School.

 Matthew appeared in Ed Sheeran's Galway Girl music video which was filmed in O'Connors pub in Salthill, Galway.